Grafton Energy Choice

 The program has the potential to provide savings when compared with National Grid’s Basic Service price, but savings cannot be guaranteed.
-National Grid residential and commercial prices change every six months, and industrial prices change monthly, while the program price is fixed.
+National Grid residential and commercial prices change every 6 months, and industrial prices change every 3 months, while the program price is fixed.
+Additionally, future National Grid Basic Service prices are not known.
 As a result, the program price will likely not always be below the National Grid Basic Service Price.

 The program offers two alternatives to National Grid’s Basic Service: Energy Choice Standard and, for those who wish to make a more significant commitment to renewable energy, Energy Choice Green, which is 100% green.
 Learn more about the pricing and energy mix for each option.

 Grafton’s long-term contract price protects you from seasonal price changes in National Grid’s Basic Service prices.
 All program terms are public, and there are no hidden costs.

 Your primary relationship for electricity will be with National Grid.
 Participating in Grafton Energy Choice impacts only your electricity supplier and the rate you are charged for the electricity supply portion of your National Grid bill.
 Beginning with your first bill after program enrollment, you will see the program’s current electricity supplier listed as your electricity supplier, and you will see the program rate for your electricity supply rate.
 Otherwise:

 - Your bill will come from National Grid.

 - You will send bill payments to National Grid.

 - You will call National Grid if your power goes out.

 If you are on a budget plan or are eligible for a low-income delivery rate or fuel assistance, you will receive those benefits as a participant in Grafton Energy Choice.